AUTISM SPECTRUM DISORDER

 Children and adults with ASD have great strengths, but they struggle with different aspects of their daily lives.
 A diagnosis does not change that, but it allows understanding and insight for the person themselves and also those around them.

-Dr Bird, Dr Jones and our associates offer a comprehensive, flexible and cost-effective assessment for children and adults to address your specific questions.
+Jonathan, Simon and our associates offer a comprehensive, flexible and cost-effective assessment for children and adults to address your specific questions.
 We use a range of evidence-based, internationally recognised interviews and observational assessments to ensure that the diagnostic outcome is robust and fully explained.
 See below for further information about this process.

 Discuss your concerns without committing to a full assessment